FrancesCoronel/personal-website-v3/_posts/2015-05-17-fullstack-foundations-week-1.md

     - intensive
     - intro course
     - prework
-excerpt: Fullstack Academy‘s first ever Summer of Code program, which is described as a program that “gives college students the opportunity to study fullstack web development while on summer break“ is starting this June.
+excerpt: Fullstack Academy‘s first ever Summer of Code program, which is described as a program that "gives college students the opportunity to study fullstack web development while on summer break" is starting this June.
 Specifically, Monday, June 8th 2015.
 header:
     image: https://fvcproductions.files.wordpress.com/2015/05/github.jpg
 ---